Skip to content

 thread_name = current_thread().name

-# we don't want to be interrupted while writing to the log file
+# you don't want to be disturbed while writing to the log file

-# we request the synchronization object (= the lock) from the class—only one thread will obtain it
+# we request the class's synchronization object (= lock) - only one thread will get it

 try: